neuralline/apollo-authentication-authorization/README.md

 > user should be logged in to access me query or get initial state

-> users should not see role and telephone fields if they are not logged in and don't have admin credential
+> users should not see role and telephone fields if they are not logged in or don't have admin credential

 > to change credentials assign new role by using newRole mutation to the user(you) then the user should be abel to query with admin privilege on the next login

+> user can only propagate to admin level through assignRole mutation

+> Handles error on server side but returns null/default state to client

 ### example query